-‘Online learning’ is a phrase that has taken on new meaning over the past 18 months or so.
-With traditional learning shifting to online learning, the pros and cons of online learning have gained much discussion and debate.
+‘Online learning’ is a phrase that has taken on new meaning over the past couple of years.
+When traditional learning shifted to online learning at the start of the pandemic, the pros and cons of online learning gained much discussion and debate.

-As an educator, the ability to utilize technology, like screen sharing software, for maximizing instruction has greatly enhanced the process; nonetheless, it is not without some disadvantages.
+As a seasoned educator, I specialize in using technology in the classroom to keep students engaged, but also realize that online learning comes with some distinct challenges.
+While the ability to utilize technology, like screen sharing software, for maximizing instruction has greatly enhanced the process, it’s not without some disadvantages.

 Let’s take an in-depth look at the pros and cons of online learning so we can better create strategies to improve the eLearning experience for all.

 Online Learning Pros and Cons at a Glance

 - Pace: Review content and learn at your own speed.

 - Quality Dialogue: Enhanced discussions and peer reviews.

 - Resources: Access to a plethora of online materials.

 - Innovation: Encourages creative teaching methods.

 - Tech Access: Not all students have equal access to devices or the internet.